nullpo-head/WSL-Hello-sudo/README.md

 ### Configuration

 "WSL Hello sudo" is not a fork of `sudo` but a PAM module.
 So please configure `/etc/pam.d/sudo` to make it effective.
+I strongly recommend to set password of root first so that you can switch to it by `su`, in case you make some typo in the config of `sudo`.
 Add `auth sufficient pam_wsl_hello.so` to the top line of your `/etc/pam.d/sudo` like the following example

 ```
 #%PAM-1.0